 Vienna obviously accepts and honours the sacrifices made by the Soviet army in liberating the city (the authorities keep it in excellent condition).
 However, the Russian occupation of Vienna brought its own problems.

-(And memorials to the Soviet military have not necessarily aged well, even ignoring contentious aspects of contemporary Russian policy.)
+(And memorials to the Soviet military have not necessarily aged well, even ignoring contemporary Russian foreign policy.)

 If you’re interested in the modern post-Habsburg history of Vienna and Austria, consider a visit to the House of Austrian History in the town centre.